 Visiting a Moroccan souk is ALL consuming.
 For two weeks, I explored and attempted to shop in the souks of Tangier, Chefchaouen, Fez and Marrakesh.
 As a blond white girl, I would have felt uncomfortable alone exploring Morocco, especially in the souks.
 Thankfully, I have a friend that lives in Tangier and teaches English in the city.
-Carrie was able to welcome my guy friend Mike and I into Morocco and showed us around Tangier and the “Blue Pearl” (seen below).
-For the rest of the journey, I felt safe traveling just with Mike through Marrakesh, the Sahara Desert, and Fez.
+Carrie welcomed my friend Mike and I into Morocco and showed us around Tangier and the “Blue Pearl” (seen below).
+After our friend gave us a warm welcome and introduction into life in Morocco, the rest of the journey felt safe as we made our way through Marrakesh, the Sahara Desert, and Fez.

 1. Count on Getting Lost in the Souk